draron-dare-045/Aviation-hub/README.md

 # Aviation News Hub

-Aviation News Hub is a Single Page Application (SPA) that provides real-time aviation news using NewsAPI.org.
-It allows users to search and browse aviation-related news articles with images and summaries.
+Aviation News Hub is a Two Page Application (SPA) that provides real-time aviation news using NewsAPI.org.
+It allows users to search and browse aviation-related news articles with images and summaries and even save them locally for future reads.

 ## Features